 There are actually over 400 types of dementia, however, common ones include vascular dementia and frontotemporal dementia.
 Vascular dementia is connected with heart health, as cardiovascular disease can cause a blockage in brain blood vessels which can lead to vascular dementia.
-Frontotemporal dementia refers to a buildup of proteins in the front and side regions of the brain which are responsible for behavior, language, and planning.
+Another type of dementia is frontotemporal dementia, which refers to a buildup of proteins in the front and side regions of the brain which are responsible for behavior, language, and planning.

 The research around this is a bit unclear.
 It is accepted that a drastic head injury or trauma may increase the risk of dementia, however, the link between mild/small head injuries and dementia remains unclear.

-Is there a cure for dementia?
 Sadly there is not a cure for dementia yet.
 Like any other disease, large amounts of research is required to find a cure, but unfortunately, dementia research is often underfunded.
 But you can make a difference!
 By participating in medical research, you can help researchers accelerate the journey to discovering better treatments (and even a cure!) for Alzheimer’s and dementia.